Monte Paschi's board approves rights issue to raise up to $4 billion

-MILAN/ROME Bailed-out Italian lender Monte dei Paschi di Siena (BMPS.MI) is to go ahead with a rights issue of up to 3 billion euros ($4 billion), more than its market value, to avoid nationalization.
+MILAN/ROME Bailed-out Italian lender Monte dei Paschi di Siena (BMPS.MI) is to go ahead with a rights issue of up to 3 billion euros (2 billion pounds), more than its market value, to avoid nationalisation.

 The cash call, 500 million euros higher than the amount the world's oldest bank had said it planned to raise in September, should be completed in the first quarter of 2014, the Tuscan lender said in a statement after a board meeting.